 The Mandan produces roughly 49 nuts per pound, with one of the highest kernel percentages at 57%.
-The pecan tree is a consistent producer of nuts all through its maturation.
-Mandan nuts are cream to golden brown and are extremely large for being a northern pecan.
+The pecan tree is a consistent producer of large nuts all through its maturation.
+Mandan nuts are cream to golden brown and are extremely large for being a northern pecan tree.

 Grow this fast growing tree in USDA growing zones 6-9.
 This pecan tree can get up to 70-100 feet tall at maturity with a 70 foot branch spread.